saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

 :::note
 SSO at Sauce Labs is global.
 In other words, it does not matter in which region you set it up.
-Unlike to the [old SSO implementation](/basics/sso-deprecated/setting-up-single-sign-on) which is already deprecated.
+Unlike to the [old SSO implementation](/basics/sso-deprecated/setting-up-single-sign-on), which has been deprecated.
 :::

 ## Setting Up Identity Provider

-1. Obtain SAML metadata from Sauce Labs Service Provider which is served under [this link](https://accounts.saucelabs.com/am/sso/metadata/https%3A%2F%2Faccounts.saucelabs.com%2Fsp).
+1. Obtain SAML metadata from Sauce Labs Service Provider, which is served under [this link](https://accounts.saucelabs.com/am/sso/metadata/https%3A%2F%2Faccounts.saucelabs.com%2Fsp).
 2. Log in to your IdP admin account, such as Okta, OneLogin, or Microsoft Azure Active Directory, etc.
 3. Create a new SAML application.
    - In the IdP, go to the "Applications" or "Integrations" section and create a new SAML application.
    - Follow the instructions from your IdP to provide the Sauce Labs SAML metadata obtained in step 1.
-If your IdP does not allow uploading SP metadata, set up the integration manually using the information provided in the paragraphs below.
+If your IdP does not allow uploading service provider metadata, set up the integration manually using the information provided [in the paragraphs below](#service-provider-saml-requirements).
 4. Export SAML metadata of your new SAML application.
    - It will be used to set up the SSO at Sauce Labs in [Team Management Panel](#integrating-with-sauce-labs-service-provider).

 ### Service Provider SAML Requirements

-Here is the list of settings which are required by Sauce Labs Service Provider:
+Here is the list of settings that are required by Sauce Labs Service Provider:

 | Setting                      | Value                                                                  |
 | ---------------------------- | ---------------------------------------------------------------------- |